-Network: We raise over £2 million a year for projects and organisations focused on justice, peace and the environment
+Justice, peace, the environment: We raise over £2 million a year for projects and organisations focused on these areas

 What we fund